What is Accounting Entry?

 #3 – Knowledge of Financial Positions

 With the help of Real and Personal accounts, the financial position of the business can be ascertained with accuracy.
-This is done by preparing a balance sheet.
+It is done by preparing a balance sheet.

 #4 – A check on the Accuracy of Accounts

-Under the double entry system, every debt has a corresponding credit.
+Under the double entry system, every debit has a corresponding credit.
 The arithmetical accuracy of books can be tested by preparing a statement called Trial balance.

 #5 – No scope of fraud

 The firm is saved from the frauds and misappropriations since full information about all assets and liabilities will be available.

 #6 – Tax Authorities

 The business can satisfy the tax authorities if he maintains his accounts book properly under the double entry system.